 - Domino Data Lab

-In short, these solutions help to automate model versioning, implement pipelines, scale models on-demand, etc., so you can keep your models operating at their best.
+In short, these solutions help to automate model versioning, implement pipelines, scale models on-demand, and other aspects of machine learning application development, so you can keep your models operating at their best.

 How Can Topflight Apps Help You With Machine Learning App Development?

 Hopefully, you have a better understanding of how to build your own machine learning app.
-We’ll be happy to discuss your ML project and offer our recommendations if you schedule a call with one of our experts.
+We’ll be happy to discuss your ML project and offer our recommendations on machine learning applications development if you schedule a call with one of our experts.